Kaetram/Kaetram-Open/README.md

 ### Configuration

-Optionally, if you would want some additional configuration, in the [server](packages/server/) and [client](packages/client/) packages, A file called `.env.defaults` will be used unless overridden by a `.env` file.
-Create and modify the `.env` file to fit your needs, make sure the network settings in the client match those in the server.
+_Optionally_, if you would want some additional configuration, in the [server](packages/server/) and [client](packages/client/) packages, A file called `.env.defaults` will be used unless overridden by a new `.env` file.

+Copy and rename `.env.defaults` to `.env`, and modify the contents to fit your needs.
+Make sure the network settings in the client match those in the server.

 ## Features